Bredstone/Keycloak-OIDC4AC-Lab/docs/security-and-privacy-review.md

 corresponding Keycloak behavior.
 This review does not claim production hardening or multi-node/persistent-grant validation.

-The optional hosted demo deliberately exposes its smtp4dev web inbox without a login so reviewers can inspect the example email factor.
-It is a disposable, read-only sink for test messages only; no real email or personal data belongs there.
+The optional hosted instance deliberately exposes its smtp4dev web inbox without a login so users can inspect the example email factor.
+It is a disposable sink for test messages only; no real email or personal data belongs there.

 ## Data disclosure